 Of course, the natural response to this threat would be for defenders to recognize the requirement for taking adversarial learning into account.
 To do this, researchers have tested the effectiveness of teaching detection software to detect adversarial learning.
 They found that while they could reliably detect adversarial attacks, they had a massive increase in false positives.
 [1] This is understandable as you are basically asking your machine to always assume that the attack is just outside of its classification parameters.
 Since machine learning was not originally conceived of to operate in an adversarial manner, it is possible that, with further research, adversarial learning will be better accounted for.

 Another fundamental flaw in the anomaly-based detection system is its tendency to have a high number of false positives.
 In a perfect world, security team members would be able to respond to every alert with equal care and attention but, in reality, there are simply too many tasks in a day to work on and you have to decide where your resources are best spent.
 Since their inception, anomaly based detection systems have been derided due to the sometimes thousands of alerts they can put out in a day, many of them being false alarms.
 [10] Each of these alerts then must be investigated individually by analysts to determine their validity.
 This can quickly lead to alert fatigue, in which analysts begin to ignore the intrusion detection system, thereby undermining its usefulness and allowing real attacks to get through.
-The central conceit that anomaly based detection was built on was that networks have a “baseline” traffic behavior that can then be used to compare against new network traffic to find potential attacks.
+The central conceit that anomaly based detection was built on, was that networks have a “baseline” traffic behavior that can then be used to compare against new network traffic to find potential attacks.
 While this may be producible in a testing environment, it is not a realistic expectation for real world deployment.
 Creating a reliable snapshot of “normal” traffic relies on not only a massive dataset, but a massive dataset over a very long time.
-Even once this is gathered it still cannot account for the changes found in a network, especially one at enterprise scale where this type of technology is most likely used.
+Even once this is gathered, it still cannot account for the changes found in a network, especially one at enterprise scale where this type of technology is most likely used.
 Network demands fluctuate, employees come and go, and new devices are added and reconfigured every day.
 This is not even accounting for the widespread adoption of WFH and BYOD that we are seeing currently.
 Simply put, the only way to have a reliably high intrusion detection rate is to also accept a very high false positive rate.
 [9] Some modern companies, for example Darktrace, claim that they have found a way around this by adding “deep learning” into their algorithms.
 Administrators that actually work with the software, however, have found it to be plagued with the same problems as anomaly based systems that came before it.
 [11]

 A final example of an attack on the very foundation of anomaly based detection is very similar to the concept of adversarial learning but has to do with user behavior.
 In a world of increasingly complex authentication policies, attackers are increasingly looking to steal legitimate credentials to conduct their operations.
 It also highlights the fact that some malicious network traffic can look just like legitimate traffic, making it very difficult to identify.